Notice: This page requires JavaScript to function properly.

 copy

-Here, we set the embeddings size to 200, context window size to 5 and included all the words via setting min_count=1.
-By setting sg=0 we chose to use the CBoW model.
+Here, we set the embedding size to 200, the context window size to 5, and included all words by setting min_count=1.
+By setting sg=0, we chose to use the CBoW model.

 Finding Similar Words